-Level 1 Behaviors (minors) are low level and are handled by the teacher or staff member that was involved.
+- Level 1 Behaviors (minors) are low level and are handled by the teacher or staff member that was involved.
 One or more of the following may occur, but are not limited to:

-- Reminder of appropriate behaviors - Reteaching of expected behavior - Restorative conversation with the student to plan for better choices and righting wrongs - A break / reflection time for the student at the classroom Think Station - Student goes to identified Buddy Room for a break - Phone call home
+- Reminder of appropriate behaviors

+- Reteaching of expected behavior

+- Restorative conversation with the student to plan for better choices and righting wrongs

+- A break / reflection time for the student at the classroom Think Station

+- Student goes to identified room for a break

+- Phone call home

-Level 2 Behaviors (majors) are higher level and handled by main office staff.
+- Level 2 Behaviors (majors) are higher level and handled by main office staff.
 Decisions are based on the outcome of investigating the incident as well as the frequency, intensity, or duration of the infraction.

 One or more of the outcomes listed above may occur, in addition consequences may include, but are not limited to the following:

 - Break in office

 - Privilege removed

 - Time in office with work completion

 - Staff, parent, student meeting

-- Student finishes day in a Buddy Classroom

 - In-school suspension

 - Out-of -school suspension